Al Jazeera's Sudan bureau chief arrested after protests | Politics

 Sudanese security forces raided the home of Al Jazeera's Khartoum bureau chief, El Musalmi El Kabbashi, and arrested him on Sunday, the Qatar-based news channel said, a day after street protests across Sudan against a military takeover.

-Security forces tried to disperse the protests https://www.reuters.com/world/africa/sudanese-gather-mass-protests-against-coup-amid-tight-security-2021-11-13 in the capital Khartoum and other cities using tear gas and gunfire.
+Security forces used tear gas and gunfire to try to disperse the protests https://www.reuters.com/world/africa/sudanese-gather-mass-protests-against-coup-amid-tight-security-2021-11-13 in the capital Khartoum and other cities.
 The Central Committee of Sudanese Doctors, which is aligned with the protest movement, said the death toll for demonstrators killed on Saturday had risen to six.
 Pro-democracy groups led by neighbourhood resistance committees are organising a campaign of civil disobedience and protests against the Oct.
 25 coup, with another day of demonstrations planned for Nov.
 17.

+The coup ended a military-civilian power-sharing arrangement set up after the overthrow of autocratic ruler Omar al-Bashir in 2019.
+Western powers that had backed Sudan's political transition towards elections after Bashir's ouster have condemned the military takeover and suspended economic assistance.
+The European Union on Sunday condemned "in the strongest terms the violence perpetrated against peaceful civilian protesters" on Saturday, and said it was "very worried" by the detention of journalists.

+"The interventions by the military since 25 October last are undoing much of the progress achieved under the civilian-led government," the bloc said in a statement.
+"This will have serious consequences for the support of the European Union."
+Separately, a group that represents refugees and displaced people in the western Darfur region, where security has deteriorated in recent months, said that four civilians had been killed in several incidents over the past week and a refugee camp had been attacked.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)